ShadowKV: KV Cache in Shadows for High-Throughput Long-Context LLM Inference: Introduction

 Empirically, we conduct extensive experiments and ablation studies to demonstrate the effectiveness and efficiency of \Sys.
 In \cref{sec:acc}, we evaluate across various long-context LLMs, such as Llama-3-8B-1M \citep{gradllama}, Llama-3.1-8B \citep{meta_llama_3_1}, GLM-4-9B-1M \citep{glm2024chatglm}, Yi-9B-200K \citep{ai2024yi}, Phi-3-Mini-128K \citep{abdin2024phi} and Qwen2-7B-128K \citep{yang2024qwen2} using benchmarks including RULER \citep{hsieh2024ruler}, LongBench \citep{bai2023longbench}, and Needle In A Haystack \citep{niah} with contexts up to 1M.

-In \cref{sec:eff}, we demonstrate that \Sys can support 6$\times$ larger batch sizes and boost throughput by 3.04$\times$ compared to small batches on an A100 using Llama-3.1-8B, with each sample having a context length of 122K.
+In \cref{sec:eff}, we demonstrate that \Sys can support 6$\times$ larger batch sizes and boost throughput by up to 3.04$\times$ compared to small batches on an A100 using Llama-3.1-8B.
 We also present results across different models and context lengths, increasing throughput up to 2.97$\times$ for Llama-3-8B-1M, 2.56$\times$ for GLM-4-9B-1M, and 2.66$\times$ for Yi-9B-200K, even surpassing infinite batch size under the assumption of infinite GPU memory.